The Holiday Parent Guide

 Created under the hand of “chick flick” queen Nancy Meyers, it’s certain both women will go home happy—somehow.
 Thankfully, we also enjoy some intelligent dialogue along with character development that depicts all the major players moving in positive directions and recognizing the priorities in life they have previously neglected.

 But even with all the “warm fuzzy” emotions emanating from this engaging screenplay, some elements may cause concerns for parents, especially those surrounding Amanda and Graham’s casual attitude toward sexual relationships.
 A few profanities, the use of alcohol to drown sorrows and crude sexual terms (including a sexual expletive) round out the clouds threatening to rain on what is otherwise a very entertaining Holiday.Starring Cameron Diaz, Kate Winslet, Jude Law, Jack Black.
 Running time: 138 minutes.
 Theatrical release December 7, 2006.
 Updated February 13, 2012

 Rating & Content Info

-The Holiday is rated PG-13 for sexual content and some strong language.
+Why is The Holiday rated PG-13?
+The Holiday is rated PG-13 by the MPAA for sexual content and some strong language.

 There is no shortage of comedy and warm moments in this romance.
 Unfortunately, one storyline revolves around a casual sexual relationship.
 Although no sexual activity is seen (with the exception of a couple viewed in bed from the waist up, with the woman shown wearing a bra), it is often discussed.
 Profanities, crude sexual terms, a sexual expletive and a few terms of deity also punctuate the script.
 Social drinking is frequent, including characters that drink to relieve grief.
 Violence is limited to a jilted woman punching a man two times.